Moredread/dagon/README.md

 # dagon

-A astrophysical hydrodynamics and n-body experiment in Rust.
+An astrophysical hydrodynamics and n-body experiment in Rust.